What Does Bipolar Hypomania Feel Like?

 Hypomania.
 People haven’t generally heard of that word, but once they have, they want to know, what does bipolar hypomania feel like?
 This is a reasonable question with a completely unreasonable answer.

-What is Bipolar Hypomania?
+What Is Bipolar Hypomania?

 Hypomania can occur in many illnesses but it is a diagnostic feature of bipolar II.
 People with bipolar II experience hypomanias as opposed to the manias of bipolar I. I generally shortcut the definition and simply say that hypomania is like mania light.